luapower/mysql/mysql_client.md

 if MySQL does not return them.

 NOTE: 64 bit integers and decimals are converted to Lua numbers by default.
-That limits the useful integer range of number types to ±2^51 or 15 digits.
+That limits the useful range of number types to 15 significant digits.

 ### `cn:query(query, [options]) -> res,nil,cols | nil,err,errcode,sqlstate`